 2. Dice or thinly slice jalapeno and onion.
 Set aside your produce waste to compost.
 I had some of my breakfast waste in the fridge to take out to the composter later since it was raining, so I got that out and added my food waste from this meal.

-3. Put a drizzle of olive oil in medium high pan, add onion & jalapeno, salt and pepper to taste then sauté until onion is cooked through.
+3. Put a drizzle of olive oil in a medium-high pan, add onion, jalapeno, salt, and pepper to taste then sauté until onion is cooked through.

 4. Add garlic and stir until fragrant, about 1 minute.

 5. In Dutch oven or large pot, add tomato sauce, beans, corn, Rotel on medium heat until bubbling, then turn down to a simmer

 7. Stir in chicken.

 9. Add southwest spice & dash of Tajin.

 11. Right before serving, stir in 1-2 cups of shredded cheddar.